-The Arbitration Act provides that a party to the arbitration may request, and the court may order, interim measures before arbitration proceedings have been initiated.
-After proceedings have been initiated, interim measures, with two exceptions, may only be ordered by the arbitral tribunal (see question 30).
-First, the court may order interim measures if the place of arbitration has not yet been determined.
-Second, the court may order interim measures if the place of arbitration is outside Slovakia.
+The Arbitration Act provides that a party to the arbitration may request, and the court may order, interim measures before the arbitral tribunal has been appointed.
+After the arbitral tribunal has been appointed, a party may only request a court to order interim measures against third persons.
 Details of the court proceedings relating to interim measures are provided for in the Civil Procedure Code.
 In brief, the court may order interim measures if it is necessary to temporarily regulate relationships between the parties or if concerns exist that enforcement of the decision may be endangered.
 Interim measures may take various forms, including inter alia, a prohibition to dispose of immoveable or moveable assets or rights, an obligation to deposit moveable goods or financial amounts with the court or a general obligation to do something, to refrain from doing something or to bear something.